-Protests erupt in South Africa over controversial TRESemme ad featuring Black hair
+Protests erupt in South Africa over controversial TRESemmé ad featuring Black hair

 Local media also reported that a group of people threw a petrol bomb into one of its stores in Emalahleni, a local municipality in the southern African country.

-In a country where faith in politics and politicians is constantly questioned because of widespread corruption, some South Africans online, even EFF supporters, worried that the party's lead in the protests against Clicks would detract from the real issue of racism.
+In a country where faith in politics and politicians is constantly questioned because of widespread corruption, some South Africans online, even EFF supporters, are worried that the party's lead in the protests against Clicks would detract from the real issue of racism.

 "We as South Africans embraced the Black Lives Matter movement because that came from abroad, but with this, with such a clearly racist advert in South Africa, people instead focus on EFF and politics," says EFF supporter Thabo Moerana.